Neurodegeneration · systems · long-term work

 Durham + building online

 International Relations gave me systems thinking.
-Building businesses and media systems gave me a practical bias toward action, iteration, and direct problem-solving.
+Building businesses and media systems gave me a bias toward action, iteration, and direct problem-solving.

 Ongoing